ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR title is descriptive enough
 - [ ] The PR is labeled correctly
 - [ ] The changelog entry is completed if necessary
-- [ ] Newly added functions/classes are either have a docstring or are private
+- [ ] Newly added functions/classes either have a docstring or are private
 - [ ] Newly added functions/classes have [tests](https://github.com/ManimCommunity/manim/wiki/Testing) added and (optional) examples in the docs
 - [ ] Newly added documentation builds, looks correctly formatted, and adds no additional build warnings